rlowrance/tags/README.md

 ## Installation

 To install, clone this repo then copy the file `tags.py` to a directory that is in your path.
 If you use your `~/bin` directory, you can do this by running the script `install-into-home.sh~ and setting your `$PATH` in your shell's initialization script.

+You will probably need to edit the shebang line at the top of the script to locate your Python interpretter.
+(In MacOS, you can run the command `$which python3` to locate you Python command.)

 ## Invocation